 So do you have grandiose plans to one day make beautiful, tender, totally-Italian ravioli from scratch?
 Me too.
 But in the meantime, I buy ravioli.

-This recipe here fed us for a couple days last week, and it was wonderful!
+This Weeknight Ravioli with Spinach, Salmon, and Boursin Cheese Sauce recipe fed us for a couple days last week, and it was wonderful!
 Loaded with healthy spinach and salmon, I used half and half instead of cream – I call that a decent compromise.
 Leftovers reheat surprisingly well too because by using Light Boursin and half and half, there is less fat so this sauce does not separate.
 Besides, just look at this dish!
 This takes only 30 minutes to throw together and you have a meal that looks and feels like a special occasion.

 - 1 lb fresh salmon